-This summer, the Magic Food Bus will be running for its eighth season, offering free, fresh, local produce, health information, and books for children and adults.
+This summer, the Magic Food Bus will be running for its ninth season, offering free, fresh, local produce, health information, and books for children and adults.
 Planning is already underway for a great summer!
 This popular project was started in 2011 when Sedgwick School Librarian Margaret Bixby’s great idea was recognized as a perfect match for Healthy Peninsula’s Good Food Project.
 The focus on trying new and healthy foods is matched by the availability of library or donated books for both children and adults—good food and good summer reading.
 If you're interested in learning how the program got rolling, check out Margaret Bixby's short history here.

 Click here for a larger view of the poster.

 Since its beginnings in Sedgwick in 2011, the Magic Food Bus successfully expanded to Deer Isle, Stonington, Blue Hill, Penobscot, Brooksville, and Surry and often serves more than 50 people weekly in each town.
 With an eye toward long-term sustainability, Healthy Peninsula has teamed up with several partner organizations and energetic individuals to help with collection of produce, volunteer power, fundraising, and broader community involvement.
 Anna Wind, our Healthy Eating coordinator, is leading the efforts to get the wheels on the bus goin' round and round for this season.
 But you know, just in case you're confused, the Magic Food Bus really lives in the cars of our volunteer drivers.